Huahin for Digital Nomads

 The staff are consistently friendly and attentive.
 Despite booking through a different platform, come my second stay they'd remembered my name and saved me the same room as my first (408) to stay in again, which was a nice touch.
 You don't often get remembered as a digital nomad.

 The room is made-up daily, which is useful if you get sand everywhere.
 For all of these things the room is perfect, particularly for the price (although there are cheaper rooms in Huahin).
 The downside is that the Internet is shocking.
-It's a connection that you have to sign-into through a login page, of which you get logged-out everytime you put your phone or your laptop down.
-Seriously, you put down your phone to go to the toilet, and by the time you come back you have to go through the login page again.
-And it doesn't remember your username or password so you have to type them.
+It's a connection that you have to sign-into through a login page, of which you get logged-out everytime you put your phone or laptop down.
+Seriously, you put down your phone to go to the toilet and by the time you come back you have to go through the login page again.
+And it doesn't remember your username or password so you have to type them every time.

 When you are logged-in the speeds are perfectly respectable, with download and upload speeds of roughly 50mbps, but it's just a pain to have to login every time.
 The saving grace is that I was able to get a very strong 5G signal in my room (AIS), so most of the time I wouldn't bother connecting to the wifi and would just use my data.